Netflix/falcor/model.md

 The requests above can not reliably be expected to return data.
 Therefore you should never request an Object or an Array from a Falcor Model.

-### "Why can't I request objects or Arrays from a Model"
+### "Why can't I request Objects or Arrays from a Model?"

 Falcor is optimized for displaying information to human beings in real-time.
 Both Arrays and Objects can contain an unbounded amount of data.
 This means it’s impossible to predict how much data will be retrieved from the server when you request them.
-Server requests that take seconds at first can become slower over time as more data is added to backend data stores.
-As a result the performance of your application made degrade slowly, and eventually may even become unusable as more and more data finds its way into your persistent data stores.
+Server requests that take less than a second at first can become slower over time as more data is added to backend data stores.
+This can cause the performance of your application to degrade slowly, and eventually may even cause it to become unusable as more and more data finds its way into your persistent data stores.

-In order to ensure that backend requests for data have reasonably **predictable performance**, Falcor Model's force developers to be explicit.
-If your view will only be displaying a few properties, request those properties explicitly.
+In order to ensure that backend requests for data have more **predictable performance** over time Falcor Models force developers to be explicit.
+If your view will only be displaying a few properties, you should those properties explicitly.

 (Example of requesting properties and displaying them)

-Furthermore if you intend to display a list of items, request the first visible page of an array, and follow up with additional page requests as the user scrolls.
+Furthermore if you intend to display a list of items, request the first visible page of an array and follow up with additional page requests as the user scrolls.

 (Example of retrieving first page of a list)